fqantonio/GoingInductive/README.md

 [^readme-4]: RStudio, <https://posit.co/products/open-source/rstudio/>

-[^readme-5]: there was a need to make some analysis of this data sample group in order to conclude if there is an underlying school effect: in fact there is a difference confirmed with 95% confidence. <https://github.com/fqantonio/GoingInductive/tree/main/DATA>
+[^readme-5]: there was a need to make some analysis of this data sample group in order to conclude if there is an underlying school effect: in fact there is a difference confirmed with 95% confidence under the null. <https://github.com/fqantonio/GoingInductive/tree/main/DATA>

 The **Variables** are described in this next table.